-8.1.
-Any accident that occurs whilst driving on Council business, resulting in damage to property and/or injury to persons - must be reported to the Police.
-The Police may take a sample of breath (to detect the presence of alcohol) at the scene of the incident, and the HR and Health & Safety teams may request that the employee's line manager refers the employee involved in the accident to Occupational Health.
+- 8.1.
+Any incident that occurs whilst driving on Council business or personal business, resulting in damage to property and/or injury to persons must be reported to the Police.
+The Police may take a sample of breath (to detect the presence of alcohol) or undertake a test for the presence of drugs at the scene of the incident.
+HR and Health & Safety teams may request that the employee's line manager refers the employee involved in the accident to Occupational Health. - 8.2.
+The provisions and positive intention of this policy will apply where a member of staff is involved in an incident on personal business and the incident is related to the use of alcohol or other substances.